internetofwater/Western-Water-Datahub/docs/ontology.md

 The Ontology consists of two separate utilities:

-1. **OGC API - Process** that takes in an optional list of ODM2 Vocabulary terms.
-The process formats a version of the `Collections` document, compliant with *http://www.opengis.net/spec/ogcapi-edr-1/1.1/req/collections*, with ODM2 parameters and units replacing the native values from the source system while staying compliant with [Requirement A.25](https://docs.ogc.org/is/19-086r6/19-086r6.html#req_edr_rc-parameters).
+1. **OGC API - Common** that takes in an optional list of ODM2 Vocabulary terms as OGC API - EDR parameters.
+The process modifies the `Landing Page` and `Collections` document, compliant with *http://www.opengis.net/spec/ogcapi-edr-1/1.1/req/collections*, with ODM2 parameters and units replacing the native values from the source system while staying compliant with [Requirement A.25](https://docs.ogc.org/is/19-086r6/19-086r6.html#req_edr_rc-parameters).